notSoti/DynoHunt/README.md

 2. This hash is stored in a `tree.hash` file in the project root
 3. On subsequent startups, a new hash is generated and compared with the stored one
 4. Commands are only synced with Discord's API if the hash has changed
-5. This ensures that API calls for command registration are only made when necessary

-This system is particularly useful during development when you're frequently restarting the bot, as it prevents unnecessary API calls and helps avoid Discord's rate limits.

 ## Development